Sue9104/web-manual/install-trantrace/install-with-docker-compose.md

 ## Configure

-We stongly recommend you to change default mysql root password in ".env" file for security.
+{% em %} We stongly recommend you to change default mysql root password in ".env" file for security. {% endem %}

 | Service | Setting | Default | How to change |
 | :--- | :--- | :--- | :--- |